tus/tus.io/index.md

   <p class="lead">
     tus is an open source project for creating the first <a href="/protocols/resumable-upload.html">open protocol for resumable file
-    uploading</a>, as well as client and server.
+    uploading</a>, as well as client and server implementations.
 We won't stop until every web site and mobile app has reliable uploading.
   </p>
 </div>